theslim21/Serverless-Data-Analytics-Pipeline/README.md

 # Serverless-Data-Analytics-Pipeline
-This is the code used in the different services to create a serverless data analytics pipeline on AWS.
+This project demonstrates how to create aN end-end serverless data analytics pipleine in AWS.
+The pipeline allows for data streaming and static data capabilities to be able to make insights from data.

+# Prerequisites
+Before getting started, ensure you have the following prerequisites:
+*An AWS account with appropriate permissions to create resources.
+*Postman installed on your local machine